Stiffstream/restinio/README.md

   response builder for you (obviously it is not the only builder).
 * ExpressJS-like request routing (see an example below).
 * An experimental typesafe request router that allows avoiding problems of ExpressJS-like router with help of static checks from C++ compiler.
+* A possibility to chain several request-handlers (somewhat similar to ExpressJS's middleware).
 * Working with query string parameters.
 * Several ready-to-use helpers for working with HTTP headers (for example, the support for HTTP headers related to file uploading).
 * Supports sending files and its parts (with sendfile on linux/unix and TransmitFile on windows).